skipkemoi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program print hexadecimal number in lower case
+program print combination of all single digits